Hello

 I’m Avery J. Wiscomb, an Assistant Professor of English and Digital Humanities at Virginia Tech (VT).

-My research and teaching interests are driven by questions about the influence of the humanities on technical fields such as computer science, information science, and artificial intelligence (AI).
-For example, my current book project offers a humanities-centered history of symbolic AI as it emerged in the U.S. mid-century in the scientific work of Nobel-prize winner Herbert A. Simon.
+My research and teaching interests are driven by questions about the cultural impact of literature and the humanities on STEM fields like computer science, information technology, and artificial intelligence (AI).
+For example, my current book project offers a humanities-centered history of AI as it emerged in the U.S. mid-century in the scientific work of Nobel-prize and Turing-award winner Herbert A. Simon.

-Ultimately, these interests are informed by my educational background in intellectual history and the liberal arts.
+My educational background is grounded in intellectual history and the liberal arts.
 I earned a BA in liberal arts from the Evergreen State College and an MA in liberal arts from St. John’s College, Annapolis.
-Additionally, I hold an MA in rhetoric, with an emphasis in discourse studies, and a Ph.D. in literary and cultural studies from Carnegie Mellon University.
+I also hold an MA in rhetoric, with an emphasis in discourse studies, and a Ph.D. in literary and cultural studies from Carnegie Mellon University.

 If you are interested in collaborating on research, teaching, or digital efforts, please email me at awiscomb@vt.edu.